cburroughs/great_expectations/docs/reference/expectations/result_format.md

     * `include_unexpected_rows`: When running validations, this will return the entire row for each unexpected value in dictionary form.
 When using `include_unexpected_rows`, you must explicitly specify `result_format` as well, and `result_format` must be more verbose than `BOOLEAN_ONLY`. *WARNING: *
+    * `unexpected_index_column_names`: When running validations, this will allow you specify primary key column(s) that will identify the rows in the table or Dataframe that contain the unexpected values. (pandas and sql only).

   :::warning
   `include_unexpected_rows` returns EVERY row for each unexpected value; for large tables, this could return an